James Ditson Service

 He entered politics in 1958, was elected to North York township council in 1958 as councillor for Ward 7, and was re-elected in 1960.
 In 1962, he ran for reeve of North York but was defeated by incumbent reeve Norman C. Goodhead.
 He ran in the 1963 Ontario general election as an Ontario Liberal Party candidate in York Mills but came in second.
 He ran for reeve again in 1964 and this time was successful in unseating Goodhead on a platform of slowing down the municipality's rapid development in order to allow for greater planning.
 Service also campaigned against Goodhead's support for amalgamating North York and the rest of Metro Toronto into a unitary city and alleged Goodhead was in a conflict of interest by owning a garbage disposal company that did business with the borough.
 Service campaigned on building the North York Civic Centre on Yonge Street and developing the area as a downtown with high-density office buildings.
 As reeve, he led the second-largest municipality in Metropolitan Toronto after the Old City of Toronto.
 North York was also the fourth largest municipality in Canada at the time.
-As well as being reeve, Service was also a member of Metropolitan Toronto Council as well as Metro's executive committee.
+As well as being reeve, Service was also a member of the Metropolitan Toronto Council as well as Metro's executive committee.